2011 Pan American Games: Venues

 The Estadio Omnilife hosted the opening and closing ceremonies.

 The aquatic centre has two Olympic-size pools and a diving platform.
 The athletic facility was expanded to 15,000 during the Games and then was converted back to 5,000 seats.
 Puerto Vallarta was the main subsite when hosted the sailing, marathon swimming, triathlon, and beach volleyball.

 Other cities that co-hosted the event are Tapalpa (mountain biking), Ciudad Guzmán (rowing and canoeing) and Lagos de Moreno (baseball).

 The opening and closing ceremonies were held at the Estadio Omnilife, which was constructed in 2010 for the C.D.
-Guadalajara team (colloquially known as "Chivas").
+Guadalajara football team (colloquially known as "Chivas").
 Originally, the bigger and older Estadio Jalisco was scheduled to host the ceremonies, but the organizing committee decided to move to the newer and more technologically advanced Estadio Omnilife.
 The change of ceremonies venue to the Estadio Omnilife organizers also held a parade to be held through the streets of Guadalajara and an increase in the use of modern technologies and a better use of the fire.
 Other venues that already existed in Guadalajara included the Weightlifting Forum and the CODE Dome.
 Most other venues for the games had to be constructed or expanded temporarily to host the games.

-10 new venues were planned including a volleyball arena, covered velodrome, shooting range, and a basketball arena.
-The 3,500-seat gymnastics stadium, which cost $5.5 million, opened in March 2008.
+10 new venues were planned, including a volleyball arena, covered velodrome, shooting range, and a basketball arena.
+The 3,500-seat gymnastics stadium, which cost $5.5 million, was the first venue specifically built for the Games to open in March 2008.

-In total about 35 different venues were used, with a majority of them being newly built specifically for the games.
+In total about 35 different venues were used, with a majority of them being newly built specifically for the Games.

 Torch relay

-The Pan American Torch Relay brought the torch from Mexico City to the Estadio Omnilife for the Opening Ceremony.
-The flame arrives just in time for the opening ceremony.
+The Pan American Torch Relay brought the torch from Mexico City to the Estadio Omnilife for the opening ceremony.

 The relay took the torch through all 32 Mexican states on a 50-day route starting on August 26 at the pyramids of Teotihuacan outside Mexico City.
 About 3,500 runners carried the torch on the 15,000-kilometer route.
 The torch arrived in Puerto Vallarta on October 9, Ciudad Guzmán on October 11, Tapalpa on October 12, Lagos de Moreno on October 13 and Guadalajara on October 14.
 The torch relay was sponsored by local nutrition company Grupo Omnilife.

 The torch design depicted agave leaves protecting the Pan American flame.
 It was designed by Vatti, the same company that designed the torch for the 2008 Summer Olympics.
 The torch relay was organized by the Mexican Olympic Committee.

 The Games

 Opening ceremony

 A scene from the Opening ceremony.

-The opening ceremony of the games took place on October 14, 2011, at 8:00 pm CDT (01:00 UTC, October 15) at Estadio Omnilife.
+The opening ceremony of the Games took place on October 14, 2011, at 8:00 pm CDT (01:00 UTC, October 15) at Estadio Omnilife.
 The opening ceremony was produced by Five Currents, who also produced the 2002 Winter Olympics Opening Ceremony.